Daric Barton: Acereros de Monclova

 On February 21, 2017, Barton, along with Chad Gaudin, Manny Rodriguez, Nyjer Morgan, Rodolfo Amador, and Willy Taveras, were traded to the Acereros de Monclova in exchange for RHP Joaquín Lara.
 Barton only appeared in 26 games for the Acereros before spending the rest of the season on the reserve list.
+In those 26 appearances, he batted .217/.421/.391 with three home runs and nine RBI.